The Gunnery, Woolloomooloo: History

-The building now known as The Gunnery was built c1900.
+The building now known as The Gunnery was built c.1900.
 It was erected as a bulk store for the Sydney Morning Herald newspaper.
 During World War II the Commonwealth Government acquired the building for defence purposes and the Royal Australian Navy used it as a gunnery and instructional centre for trainees to practice their gunnery skills.

 HMAS Mindari, the former training site, was commissioned on 1 July 1945 and was decommissioned on 30 April 1948 and was initially used as a naval film laboratory and cinema before being repurposed as the Gunnery Art Gallery under the management of the Ministry for the Arts.

 A newspaper article in 1945 reported that HMAS Mindari is a gunnery instructional centre in Woolloomooloo.
 Its principal activity has been the training of Australian and Allied merchant seamen in the use of guns.
 For this it used a "dome," on the ceiling of which a cinema projects a plane.
 Members of the class shoot at this with Oerlikons and Bofors guns while attempts to distract their aim are made by the realistic sound of guns and planes."